WHEELS, TIRES, AND LIFT KITS FOR TRUCKS

 R is Radial

-- Bias-Ply / Cross Ply Tire - A Bias-Ply tire's body utilizes ply cords that extend diagonally from bead to bead.
-Typically laid on a 40 to 60 degree angle with successive plies set on opposing angles to form a criss-cross pattern.
+Bias-Ply / Cross Ply Tire - A Bias-Ply tire's body utilizes ply cords that extend diagonally from bead to bead.
+They are typically laid on a 40 to 60 degree angle with successive plies set on opposing angles to form a criss-cross pattern.
 It is on top of these layers that the tread is applied.
 The ply layers generally consist of polyester, fiberglass, or steel cords embedded into the rubber itself.

 The speed rating letter corresponds to a particular speed capability based on a standardized laboratory test.